DmanDJs1/Amazon_Vine_Analysis/README.md

 The percentage of the unpaid non vine reviews were lower at 51%.
 This demonstrates a positive bias towards the reviews in the vine review program.

-An additional analysis can be conducted to determine the mean, median and mode (statistical distribution) of rating for both the paid and non-paid reviews
+Additional analysis could be conducted to determine the mean, median and mode (statistical distribution) of rating for both the paid and non-paid reviews.
+This would help in determining the impact of paid vs unpaid reviewers.